 New York has fully embraced the Affordable Care Act, with a state-run exchange, expanded Medicaid, and a Basic Health Program.
 The state-run exchange is called New York State of Health.
-It is one of the most robust exchanges in the country, with 15 carriers offering individual market plans for 2021 (plan availability varies considerably from one county to another, and some of those 15 insurers market plans under more than one name).
+It is one of the most robust exchanges in the country, with 12 insurers offering individual market plans for 2022 (plan availability varies considerably from one county to another, and some insurers sell plans under more than one name).

-There are also 14 insurers offering Essential Plan coverage in 2021 (this is New York’s Basic Health Program — details below; availability varies from one county to another), and 14 insurers offering small business plans through NY State of Health’s SHOP exchange (plan availability varies from one county to another; some insurers market plans under more than one name).
+There are also 12 insurers offering Essential Plan coverage for 2022 (this is New York’s Basic Health Program — details below; availability varies from one county to another), and nine insurers offering small business plans through NY State of Health’s SHOP exchange (plan availability varies from one county to another; some insurers market plans under more than one name).

 A culture of consumer protections and health care reform

 Over the years, New York has implemented various regulations to enhance consumer protections, including

 - A higher actuarial value requirement than the federal government imposes.
 (And as of 2019, New York requires silver plans to have an actuarial value that can only vary between 70% and 72%, not counting cost-sharing reduction variations of silver plans.
 Under federal rules, silver plans can have an actuarial value between 66% and 72%, but New York is no longer allowing a negative de minimis variation for silver plans.